andrewfullard/Blender-ALAMO-Plugin/README.md

 Note that only the texture name is written to the file, the texture itself must be placed in the appropriate mod directory in order to be found by the game.

-# Animations
+## Animations

 When exporting an animation the current animation from the 3D-view is exported.
 Multiple animations can be stored in Blender using the [action editor](https://docs.blender.org/manual/en/latest/editors/dope_sheet/action.html).
 Animations can be exported in bulk by checking the 'Export Animations' property when exporting a model.
 This will export every action into a separate animation file.

-Scaling in animations is unsupported at the moment.
+Scaling in animations is unsupported.

-# Adding custom shaders
+## Adding custom shaders

 All shader settings are stored in 'settings.py'.
 The 'material_parameter_dict' contains a shader name as a key.
 The corresponding item is a list of strings.